Stay in control of your dev tools with Mise: Install and update node, npm, pnpm, playwright

 mise --version

-2026.5.6 linux-x64 (2026-05-11)Install GitHub CLI to avoid rate limiting
+2026.5.6 linux-x64 (2026-05-11)Insert a GitHub token to avoid rate limiting

 You can install tools per project or globally.
 I mostly use Mise to keep my tools updated, and use them globally, but it is even more useful if you need different versions of tools for different projects.